kubotal/kad-doc/kad/docs/getting-started/130-kind.md

 This section will guide you through creating a Kubernetes cluster on your workstation using Docker and Kind.

-Subsequently, FluxCD and KAD will be installed, which will automatically deploy middleware components such as cert-manager and ingress-nginx.
+Subsequently, FluxCD and KAD will be installed, which will automatically deploy middleware components such as `cert-manager` and `ingress-nginx`.

 ## Prerequisite: